screenxtv/screenxtv-sandbox/README.md

 ## Stop/Resume

-Type `exit` in your terminal to exit from the broadcasting `screen`:
+Type `exit` in your terminal to exit from the broadcasting screen.

-To resume, re-run the script:
+And to resume, just re-run the script:

 __`curl -s -L https://raw.github.com/yasulab/screenxtv-sandbox/master/install.sh | sh`__